 10 ounces (2 5-ounce cans) tuna in water

-mayonnaise (preferrably Best Foods/Hellman’s)
+mayonnaise (preferably Best Foods/Hellman’s)

 celery stick